Unlocking the Hidden Job Market: Your Key to Landing Your Next Role

 When most of us embark on a job search, we head straight to popular job boards like LinkedIn or Indeed.
 While these platforms are helpful, there's a whole hidden job market that you could be missing out on if you're relying solely on them.
 It's estimated that 60% to 80% of jobs are found through networking, not job postings.
 So, if you’re only using traditional channels, you may leave up to 80% of opportunities on the table.

 The competition on job boards is fierce, with employers receiving an average of 250 applications per publicly posted role.
 That’s a lot of competition.
-But there's significantly less in the hidden job market, and few people are even aware of these openings.
+But there's significantly less competition in the hidden job market, and few people are even aware of these openings.
 This can be a game-changer for your job search.

 Why Are Jobs “Hidden?”